 Adult Protective Services Investigation Process

-Dial the number (or click the link) above to be able to report elder abuse online.
-The report will be screened to see if the allegations, if true, would satisfy DCF’s definition of elder abuse.
+To start the reporting process, dial the number or click the link above.
+The report will be screened to see if the allegations (if they are true) would satisfy DCF’s definition of elder abuse.
 If so, a formal investigation is commenced within 24 hours of the initial report/call.

 If the reporter is told that what they are reporting does not meet criteria, and they truly believe that elder abuse is happening, they should ask to speak with a supervisor.

-All elder abuse investigations must be complete within 60 days.
+All elder abuse investigations must be completed within 60 days.

-When they visit the victim they will always conduct at least part of the investigation by speaking with the victim in private if here are other residents or caretakers in the same household.
+When they visit the victim, they will always conduct at least part of the investigation by speaking with the victim in private if there are other residents or caretakers in the same household.